MustafaUtkuAydogdu/UCatchYourCourse/group/atun_melis_log.md

 ****
 ### 25.04.2020
 ****
 This week I started to learn Android Studio basics.
-I will continue to improve myself on it.
+I will continue to improve myself about it.

 ****
 ### 02.05.2020
 ****
 This week me and my friends started to learn Augmented Reality.
 Also, we met through Zoom to talk about how our project is going, who is doing what, etc.

 ****
 ### 09.05.2020
 ****
-This week, me and Deniz are focusing Augmented Reality, and writing the actual code for the User Interface design, like the menu part of our app, etc.
+This week, me and Deniz are focusing writing some necessary classes.
+Also, we as a group are focusing on Augmented Reality in general.

 ****
 ****